 Click here to download a Report Request Form.

-Request An Accident Report Online
+Request a copy of an Accident Report Online

 Most accident reports written by the Walnut Creek Police Department can be obtained online.
 However some may not.
 Reasons an accident report may not be available online are:

 Reports are typically available within 5 to 10 days.
-If the report is not online after 10 days, please contact the Walnut Creek Police Records Division at 925-943-5890.
+If the report is not available online after 10 days, please contact the Walnut Creek Police Records Division at 925-943-5890.

 The Walnut Creek Police Department reserves the right to restrict the availability of online accident reports.